 Basement box sills and rim joists are a significant source of energy loss.
 These areas are some of the thinnest points in a home’s exterior and allow outside air to easily leak into the basement.
 This makes the basement unnecessarily cold and can impact the temperature of the floors in the home’s main level.

 Not only can unconditioned outside air enter the home around the basement perimeter, it is also a convenient entrance point for pests.
-Spiders, bugs and other creatures can easily find their way into a home through penetrations around HVAC, electrical and plumbing access points around the basement ceiling.
+Spiders, bugs and other creatures can easily find their way into a home through penetrations around HVAC, electrical and plumbing access points around the basement read more about their services.

 Insulating and air sealing basement rim joists and box sills will keep your clients and their entire home more comfortable.
 Ask your DeVere Insulation representative about spray foam insulation for basement box sills for your next new home construction project.